DrevilYT/BringBackDrevNET/README.md

 ## Licensing
 - Since DrevNET is no longer owned by me, go do whatever the fuck you want with it. :)
+- You could even make your server public and republish DrevNET on Github or something as your own.
+- Maybe even make DrevNET Mobile man.
+I dont give a shit.